Mechack Jérôme

-Mechack Jérôme (born April 21, 1990) is a Haitian professional footballer who plays for USL League One club Union Omaha.
+Mechack Jérôme (born April 21, 1990) is a Haitian professional footballer.

 Club career

 Jérôme played for Baltimore in the Ligue Haïtienne, and then for Mirandela in the Portuguese Second Division, before being spotted by Austin Aztex head coach Adrian Heath while playing for the Haiti national team in a friendly match against the Aztex on April 28, 2010.

-Jérôme signed for the Aztex in June 2010 and made his debut for the team on September 11, 2010 in a 3–1 loss to the Puerto Rico Islanders.
+Jérôme signed for the Aztex in June 2010 and made his debut for the team on September 11, 2010, in a 3–1 loss to the Puerto Rico Islanders.
 Prior to the 2011 season, new owners purchased the club, moved it to Orlando, Florida, renamed it Orlando City and joined the USL Pro league for 2011.

 He signed a multi-year contract with Orlando City on September 1, 2011.

 Jérôme was signed by Sporting Kansas City of Major League Soccer on February 28, 2013.
 The club released him on March 31, 2014.

-On June 6, 2014 he signed with Montreal Impact.
+On June 6, 2014, he signed with Montreal Impact.
 He was released three weeks later.

 Jérôme signed with Charlotte Independence of United Soccer League on May 1, 2015.
 He then signed with Jacksonville Armada FC of the North American Soccer League in September 2015.
 Two months later he re-signed with Jacksonville for the 2016 season.

 Jérôme signed with USL Championship expansion club El Paso Locomotive on January 21, 2019.
 El Paso re-signed Jérôme for the 2020 season on November 21.

 In December 2021, it was announced Jérôme would make the move to Indy Eleven ahead of the 2022 season.

 On November 30, 2023, Indy Eleven announced Jérôme's departure from the club upon the expiration of his contract.

 On January 30, 2024, Jérôme signed with Union Omaha of USL League One for the 2024 season.
 He made his debut on March 16 in a 2–1 win over Central Valley Fuego FC, replacing defender Will Perkins in the 73rd minute.

 Jérôme was not listed on Union Omaha's 2025 roster due to injury.